 Fibromyalgia and Chronic Fatigue Syndrome

 Fibromyalgia symptoms arise from poor oxygenation of the muscle tender points and the skin overlying these tender points.
 This lack of oxygenation results from a decreased number of capillaries (small terminal blood vessels) compounded by thickened capillary walls.
+An abnormality in how the brain processes pain leads to amplification of the pain, further exacerbating the symptoms.
 Hyperbaric oxygen therapy (HBOT) can successfully break the vicious cycle of pain and microcirculatory impairment by delivering much needed oxygen to the dysfunctional muscles.
+A clinical study (published May 2015, see reference list) involving 60 patients has shown that 40 HBO sessions can correct the brain’s pain processing function based on SPECT imaging.
+Essentially, HBOT acts on the root of the problem to improve the symptoms and quality of life of people with fibromyalgia.

 Fibromyalgia is a chronic widespread musculoskeletal disorder characterized by pain at specific areas (tender points) of the body.
 This is accompanied by numerous symptoms such as fatigue, sleep disturbance, irritable bowel syndrome, stiffness, muscle spasm, cognitive or memory impairment, anxiety, depression, and functional impairment.